-She laughed her trademark Dom laugh, complete with snorts and everything.
-I unwound myself from the bedpost and lay down on the bed next to her, unable to stifle the sigh of relief that had opened like a flower inside my chest.
-I love mattresses.
+Hesitantly, I unwound myself from the bedpost to lay down next to her.
+Upon first contact with the mattress, my body seemed to melt in relief as it sank into the comfy surface, a sigh opening like a flower inside my chest.
+I loved mattresses.
 Even in the worst of situations, you could always rely on them to be there for you.
-Warm, soft, cuddly...They were like hugs for lonely people.
+Warm, soft, cuddly they were just like hugs.
+But for lonely people.

 Dom spoke first.

-Dom sighed, heaving her body of the bed.
-She turned around and grabbed my limp arms.
-"C'mon, you."
-She said, pulling me to a stand.
-"Somewhere, downstairs, is a pint of chocolate ice cream with your name on it.
-Let's go."
+Dom sighed and, with what sounded like tremendous effort, heaved her body of the bed.
+"Alright, you.
+If we're going to start with the 'girl-like-me' talk, we're going to need some ice-cream."
+She turned around and grabbed my limp arms, pulling me to a stand.
+"Come on.
+Somewhere in the Kitchens is a pint of chocolate ice cream with your name on it."

-And for some reason, this made me very, very angry.
+And for reason, this made me very, very angry.

-I don't know why.
-Maybe it was because Potter was probably going to end up taking this girl (and five others) to Hogsmeade this Saturday, while I was going to be stuck in the alone library, pathetic and dateless.
-Or maybe it was because Potter was so friendly, so amiable to this bint, yet he acted like I was the scum under his shoe.
+I had no idea why.
+Maybe it was because I knew Potter would probably end up taking this girl (and five others) to Hogsmeade this Saturday, while I was going to be stuck alone in the library, pathetic and dateless.
+Or maybe it was because Potter was acting so friendly, so amiable with this girl, while he looked at me like I was something he'd found on the bottom of his shoe.
 Or maybe it was simply because Potter was happy, and I wasn't.

 Either way, I was pissed.

 "Potter."
-I declared in a loud voice that sounded much more confident than I actually was.
+I declared in a loud voice that sounded much more confidant than I actually was.
 "Your shirt is untucked."

 And I liked it.

-The girl shot me a glare worthy of Evilyn, but I refused to even acknowledge her.
-My eyes were set dead straight on Potter.
+The girl, obviously miffed at my interruption, shot me an icy glare worthy of Evelyn, and haughtily swept her brunette curls over her shoulder.
+I refused to even acknowledge her.
+My eyes were set dead straight on Potter, and Potter alone.

-"Yes."
-He drawled.
+"Yes, Bennett," Potter drawled somewhat impatiently.
 "And the sky is blue.
-Any other fantastically observant remarks you want to make, or is Captain Obvious done for the day?"
+Any other fantastically observant remarks you have to make, or is Captain Obvious done for the day?"

 Wow.
-He was being even more snarky than usual.
-He must be in a really bad mood.
+He was acting even snarkier than usual.
+He must have been in a really bad mood.

-I should remember to thank whoever had made him so angry.
+I should remember to thank whoever made him that cranky.

 Then again, it was probably me.

-Potter's eyes flashed, his jaw dropping open in outrage.
-"Are you kidding me?
-That's a blatant abuse of prefect power!"
-He looked to the bimbo for confirmation, and she nodded eagerly.
+Potter's eyes flashed, jaw clenching in sudden outrage.
+"Are you kidding me, Bennett?
+That's a blatant abuse of Prefect power!
+What's wrong with you?"
+He looked to the bimbo for confirmation, and she nodded fiercely, eager to please.

-"Hey," I said, smirking victoriously.
+"Hey," I simpered, a victoriously smirk itching at my mouth.
 "I'm just doing my job."

-"Fine."
-He said, not seeming to have noticed that his groupie was gone.
+"Fine," he snapped irritably, not seeming to notice the sudden disappearance of his groupie.
 "If that's the way you want to play it, then five points from Slytherin."

-His eyes scanned me over slowly, up and down, and I shifted from foot to foot as his gaze traced the lines of my body.
-His eyes finally rested on my blouse, near my collarbone.
-I crossed my arms, nervous.
+Potter's eyes scanned me over slowly, up and down, and I gritted my teeth as his noncommittal gaze traced the lines of my body.
+His eyes finally rested on my blouse near my collarbone, and in response I defensively folded my arms.
 He smirked, noticing my discomfort.